 Many may disagree with me in the responses, but I do not quite understand the weights as part of the mouse system.
 The competitive gaming world today is looking for and investing huge sums in trying to make mice as easy as possible.
 The existence of competitive mouse weights is something a little puzzling in my eyes.
 I understand, however, that a wide audience should be approached as much as possible.

-Removable cable is a huge benefit to the reliability of the product for me.
-One of the most common problems in mice today is that the cable is eroded and loses proper contact with the mouse.
-This is a standard microUSB cable that is completely replaceable for whatever reason.
+Removable cable is a huge advantage to the reliability of the product for me.
+One of the most common problems in mice today is a cable that wears out and loses proper contact with the mouse.
+This is a completely standard MicroUSB cable that can be replaced for whatever reason you want.
 Different lengths, different coatings - everything goes. well done to-SteelSeries The thought.

 Rival 600 has a slightly different structure.
 Its rubber parts break apart and connect with magnets only.
 It is very likely that,SteelSeries They will take out different replaceable parts so that if they are worn out, you can easily get compatible and connect.
 The mechanism stays close and does not come out when connected and feels absolutely qualitative.
 The mechanism is also used to install the weights on the sides.